What is Tax Planning: A Comprehensive Guide (2023)

 There are two types of IRAs you should know about:

 Should you contribute to a traditional or Roth?
-It depends.
+It depends on your financial situation.
 But here are some things you should know.

 You cannot contribute more than your household’s earned income.
 Earned income is income derived from a job or self-employment.
-So retirees with no income cannot contribute to an IRA.
+So retirees with zero earned income cannot contribute to an IRA.

 You might not be able to contribute to a Roth IRA if you earn too much money.